 At 11am we’re on the track from Wineglass Bay car park to Hazards Beach.
 It’s a slow start, with a friendly wallaby posing for photos at the trackhead.
 Despite signs saying “don’t feed the wildlife”, this wallaby was very tame and was obviously used to receiving food from tourists.
 At least it had been fed fruit, and not bread which is bad for them.
 I was happy it was a friendly one; the signs along the road to Freycinet were rather ominous and warned of kangaroos that would flip your vehicle with a single paw.
 It’s not surprising that international visitors are scared of our wildlife!

-The first 5km is relatively flat, following the coast from the car park to Hazards Beach (said to be named after local whaler, African-American Captain Richard Hazard).
+The first 5km of the Freycinet Circuit is relatively flat, following the coast from the car park to Hazards Beach (said to be named after local whaler, African-American Captain Richard Hazard).
 It’s pleasant walking, despite being a warm day and carrying having a heavy pack, which I’m not used to.
 There are views out to the west over Promise Bay towards Swansea and the Eastern Tiers.

 After about 1.5 hours we’ve almost reached Hazards Beach; just before we get there we spot an idyllic bay.
 Across the (almost warm) turquoise water is Mt Freycinet and Mt Graham, which we climb tomorrow.
 Unlike the exposed beach, it has plenty of shade.
 And there’s another friendly wallaby.
 We stop here for lunch and a swim.